RG9/safe-eyes-cli/README.md

 `safe-eyes-cli` enforces regular, **mandatory** breaks from computer work to prevent eye strain and promote well-being.

+It has one unique feature that other programs lack:
+- automatically pausing during calls

 Motivation: Be simpler (fewer dependencies) than original SafeEyes and pause during calls.

 ## Dependencies